History of Chester

 The history of Chester extends back nearly two millennia, covering all periods of British history in between then and the present day.
-The city of Chester was founded as a fort, known as Deva Vitrix, by the Romans in AD 70s, as early as AD 74 based on discovered lead pipes.
+The city of Chester was founded as a fort, known as Deva Victrix, by the Romans in AD 70s, as early as AD 74 based on discovered lead pipes.
 The city was the scene of battles between warring Welsh and Saxon kingdoms throughout the post-Roman years until the Saxons strengthened the fort against raiding Danes.

 Following the Norman Conquest in 1066, Chester came under the Earl of Chester.
 It became a centre of the defence against Welsh raiders and a launch point for raids on Ireland.

 The city grew as a trading port until the power of the Port of Liverpool overtook it.
 However the city did not decline and during the Georgian and Victorian periods was seen as a place of escape from the more industrial cities of Manchester and Liverpool.